mdp/divining_rod/README.markdown

 # Divining Rod

-A tool to help format your sites mobile pages.
+A tool to profile web requests.
+Especially useful for mobile site development

 ## Installation